Let’s go on a trip. In this case, we’re going to see what it takes to create a good digital strategy.

 Not answering people’s questions

 Look at the search terms people are using to visit the site and monitor your company’s social chatter.
 Are there certain questions you could better answer based on those terms and what people are saying?
+Addressing people’s concerns and problems help keep them on your site and make it easier to keep them as a customer.

 Poor (or non-existent) SEO optimization